Efé people: Family life

 One interesting feature of the family life of the Efé is the degree of cooperation involved in caring for children, particularly babies.
 Sometimes Efé infants will even be nursed by a woman other than the mother if the mother's milk has not come in yet.
 Other women help more in caretaking than the baby's father, and studies indicate that Efé babies spend just 40% of their time with their mothers and are switched around between caretakers 8.3 times per hour, with about 14 people looking after the infant on average in 8 hours of observation.
 Also notable is the fact that children constitute only a quarter to a third of the population, and nearly half of women have either no or one child during their lifetime.

-The Efé ideal is to marry by sister exchange, but this happens for only 40 percent of men.
+The Efé ideal is to marry by sister exchange, but this happens for only 40 per cent of men.
 There is no bridewealth and very little bride service.
 The Efé are not allowed to marry anyone related to their grandfathers, and they trace their heritage patrilineally.
 Generally, residence is patrilocal and the composition of camps roughly follows that of a patriclan.